What is the Local Offer?

 Resources are easily accessible to children and they will have free choice.
 There are signs and posters in the entrance to Roundabout as well as around the setting with pictures to help children to identify objects.

 Roundabout has a daily notice board containing information with lists of daily and weekly activities.
 All policies are available for parents on a notice board in the hall.

 How will I know how well my child is doing?

 At Roundabout, each key person will work closely with their key child’s parent/carer, giving regular feedback on a daily basis.
 Key workers will record observations that are linked to the EYFS ages and stages of development.
-Parents can take their child’s “Learning Journey”, home for a short time.
-Each child’s “Learning Journey” is regularly updated by the child’s key person and Parents are welcome to write comments, give feedback, or put any information in the “Learning Journey” that they think is relevant.
+Parents can follow their child's progress via an online journal on "Tapestry".
+Each child’s profile is regularly updated by the child’s key person and parents are welcome to add comments, give feedback, or put any additional information that they think is relevant online.
 Parent’s evenings are held termly where they can discuss their child’s learning development and progress and work with your child’s key person to plan for their next steps.

 Roundabout early years practitioners will hold additional regular meetings for children who have SEND, which is an opportunity to share knowledge about your child’s progress and needs.
 Further developmental targets will then be agreed in the meeting and everyone who is involved in your child’s care will be informed of them.